Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 * ID3 (Iterative Dichotomiser 3) → uses Entropy function and Information gain as metrics.

 ### Gini Index
+* Gini Index is a metric to measure how often a randomly chosen element would be incorrectly identified.
+* An attribute with lower Gini Index should be preferred.
 * Mathematically: Gini Index = 1-[(P)²+(1-P)²]
 where P is proportion of positive samples in that node.
 Gini Index of ‘0’ indicates that node is pure.Thus it indicates no further splitting is needed.